Ontario man devastated after falling for $260,000 scam that drained his entire life savings

 Scammers may allow victims to take out a small amount of money to gain trust in the beginning, but once a lot is invested it becomes nearly impossible.

-Scammers may also tell their victims they need to pay taxes or others fees to gain access to the funds, but paying mor money is just another part of the scam.
+Scammers may also tell their victims they need to pay taxes or others fees to gain access to the funds, but paying more money is just another part of the scam.

 The Global Anti-Scam Organization has about 55 volunteers worldwide and as of December 2021, GASO connected with over 910 victims who had losses of more than $144 million.